 The Campus Safety Department's intent is to ensure a safe campus environment for our students, faculty, staff, and guests.
-One Part-Time Safety Coordinator and two Part-Time Campus Safety Officers and the college's Maintenance staff survey the campus and LRCC's Apple Ridge Students Apartments.
+One Part-Time Safety Coordinator David Stevens and two Part-Time Campus Safety Officers and the college's Maintenance staff survey the campus and LRCC's Apple Ridge Students Apartments which is off grounds.
 Campus Safety coverage is not available 24 hours a day.
-Campus safety does not have power to make arrest.
+Campus safety does not have the power to make arrest.
 Cameras mounted throughout the Campus and our off grounds student Apartments aid in that effort by monitoring and recording activities on the campus and Apartments.
-Three emergency blue-light phone towers and a fourth emergency phone located in all parking lots (A, B, C, D) throughout the campus provide students, employees, and guests 911 access in case of an emergency.
-LRCC's Campus Safety Office and Maintenance personnel conduct regular tests of life-safety equipment, such as lighting, alarms, locks, and paging system.
-Criminal incidents on campus and at Apartments are referred to the appropriate police department, (Laconia Police) Lakes Region Community College maintains active Memorandums of Understanding (MOUs) with the Laconia and Belmont Police Departments who would investigate Crimes in timely fashion, that same day or within 1 business day.
+Three emergency blue-light phone towers and a fourth emergency phone located in parking lots throughout the campus provide students, employees, and guests 911 access in case of an emergency.
+LRCC's Campus Safety Office and Maintenance personnel conduct monthly tests of life-safety equipment, such as lighting, alarms, locks, and paging system.
+Criminal incidents on campus and at Apartments are referred to the appropriate police department, (Laconia Police) Lakes Region Community College maintains active Memorandums of Understanding (MOUs) with the Laconia and Belmont Police Departments who would investigate Crimes in timely fashion.
+Usually by the next business day.